josepmariall/Undernoursihment-by-country/README.md

 # Undernourishment by country
 The goal of this project is to create an algoirthm that considers poverty and other factors to predict heart disease mortality rate in counties across the United States.
-Please see the following [video](https://www.youtube.com/watch?time_continue=4&v=poc1eTuJJfc)
+Please see the [FAO website](http://www.fao.org/sustainable-development-goals/indicators/211/en/) for more information.
+Data for this project comes for the FAO and the World Bank.

 ## Table of Contents
 The following jupyter notebooks are provided: